-- 39 The user guidance documentation, part of the TOE, consists of:
+- 40 The user guidance documentation, part of the TOE, consists of:

 - the product Data Sheet and die description,

-- the product family Security Guidance,
+- · the product family Security Guidance,

 - the AIS31 user manuals,

-- the product family programming manual,

-- the ARM SC000 Technical Reference Manual.
+- the Cortex M3 SC300 Technical Reference Manuals.

-- the Firmware user manual.
+- the Firmware user manual,

 - the Flash loader installation guide,

-- optionally the Neslib user manual.
+- · optionally the NesLib user manual.

-- 40 The complete list of guidance documents is detailed in Table 15.
+- The complete list of guidance documents is detailed in Table 15.